 To ensure proper absorption, zinc supplements should be taken with food, and at least two hours away from an iron supplement.
 I’ve also found that taking 500 mg of evening primrose oil, twice per day, improves the absorption of zinc.

 This may be beneficial in some cases, where one is copper toxic.
 If your alkaline phosphatase levels do not change despite starting zinc supplementation, this may indicate that there is an underlying case of copper toxicity that may need to be addressed.
-(I am working on a copper toxicity article and will publish it on my website soon, so be sure to subscribe to my weekly newsletter to be the first to check it out!
-In the meantime, for more information on having high levels of copper, check out the section on copper toxicity and the Copper Detox Diet in my book Hashimoto’s Protocol.)
+(Stay tuned for a future article on copper toxicity — subscribe to my weekly newsletter to be the first to check it out!
+You can also check out the section on copper toxicity and the Copper Detox Diet in my book Hashimoto’s Protocol.)

 Zinc supplementation may also not be appropriate for those with HIV/AIDS, those taking antibiotics or penicillamine (Cuprimine, Depen), or those with renal (kidney) dysfunction.

 Furthermore, some individuals may experience nausea, diarrhea, vomiting, headaches, or a “metallic taste” in the mouth, when supplementing with zinc.
 This may be a sign of zinc toxicity or overdose, and you may need to cut back on your dose or avoid zinc supplementation altogether.

 As always, please consult with your local practitioner to determine if zinc supplementation is appropriate for you.

 Zinc is a vitally important nutrient, playing a key role in over one hundred functions in your body — including proper immune system function, intestinal wall repairs, and tissue healing.